speechmatics/speechmatics-js-sdk/examples/microphone_nextjs/README.md

 ## Getting Started

 First you will need to add you API key to the next.config.js file.
+If you don't have an API key, you can get one from our [Portal](https://portal.speechmatics.com).

 Then run the development server: